AustinKent/bbgm-ads/README.md

 ## Adding a new site

 Put all the configuration in a new file in src/sites.
-Add the site to scripts/build.js.
 Run

     $ yarn run build